HNO333333/notes/content/CourseNotes/IS notes.md

 		- efficient and quick responding consensus algorithms required
 		- fast interarrival time of blocks
 		- offload transactions from the main blockchain to side chain
-			- off-chain transactions
+			- *off-chain transactions*: offload the transactions from the main blockchain to the side chain
-			- only hash in the main blockchain while other data stored in off-chain solutions
+			- only <font color="#00b050">hash</font> in the main blockchain while other data stored in off-chain solutions
 		- sharding: proposed to handle transaction capacity
 			- essence: splitting the network into smaller blockchains
 			- blockchain nodes are <font color="#548dd4">divided</font> into multiple groups (shards) and each shard handle a certain amount of transactions in <font color="#548dd4">parallel</font>
-			- but need to consider how different groups of nodes communicate with each other
+			- but need to consider how different groups of nodes <font color="#00b050">communicate</font> with each other
-- Interoperability
+- Interoperability (互通性)
 	- implement and operate multiple distributed ledgers
 	- ledgers can be developed by different organizations and thus designed for specific purposes
 	- interoperability then required among ledgers to share information